Cuban Missile Crisis: Three Men Go To War

-Revealing just how extraordinarily close we came to mutual self-destruction, this inside story of the Cuban Missile Crisis will premiere on PBS on Tuesday, October 23, 2012, 50 years after the world was brought to the brink of nuclear disaster.
+Revealing just how extraordinarily close we came to mutual self-destruction, this inside story of the Cuban Missile Crisis premiered on PBS in 2012, 50 years after the world was brought to the brink of nuclear disaster.

 “The film is about this fundamentally important moment when we had the technology to raze our planet and almost did,” says producer and director John Murray.
 “And how three human beings, the leaders in place at the time, handled the unfolding disaster.”